eric-lyons/add-column-csv-gcs-to-bq/README.md

 Main Doc: https://cloud.google.com/functions/docs/tutorials/storage
 https://cloud.google.com/functions/docs/tutorials/storage#functions-prepare-environment-python

+Cloud functions do not currently support multi-region.
+For ease of use and keeping data in within the same region, it may be easer -- as well as cost saving -- to use a regional bucket.

 1. Create two regional buckets, where the name is a globally unique bucket name, and REGION is the region in which you plan to deploy your functions:

 The first is the source bucket you will uplaod the CSV to.